-During the year, the company entered into a loan agreement with a third party.
+In the prior year, the company entered into a loan agreement with a third party.
 In return for a US\$6,345,000 loan, Ovoca Gold plc received an exclusive period to complete due diligence on JSC Evenkiya Fuel and Energy Company (ETEK) and LLC Taymura.
 The loan was secured by certain receivables of LLC Taymura, non-encumbrance of the assets for the exclusive period, and personal guarantees.
 In the event that acquisition terms could not be agreed the loan was to be returned with interest to the company.
 The loan subsequently went in to default for non repayment.

 The company has taken legal measures under Russian law to recover the full amount including interest.
 Payables, assets and accounts have been seized by the courts on behalf of Ovoca Gold plc.
-To date, the Company has recovered approximately US\$1 million in cash and receivables.
-The Directors believe that it will recover substantially the entire loan, however due to the inherent uncertainty has provided for a significant portion of the total receivable.